Jevi-Waugh/PatternAnalysis-2025/recognition/FLAN-T5-Jevi-Waugh/README.md

 ```
 ## Algorithms
-We compare three fine-tuning paradigms:
+We compare 2 fine-tuning and 1 Evolution paradigms :

 1. **Full Fine-Tuning (FFT)**: Traditional fine-tuningapproach updating all ~77M (small) or ~248M (base) parameters.

 2. **Low-Rank Adaptation (LoRA)**: Parameter-efficient approach updating only ~1.8M (small) or ~7.1M (base) parameters (~2.2-2.8% of total parameters) (This will be specific in LoRA training in later sections)

+3. **Evolution Strategies** is a black-box optimisation technique inspired by biological evolution that optimises model parameters without computing gradients.

 The training was initially performed on **Google Colab** with GPU acceleration (Nvidea A100).
 ## Dataset